x249wang/astro_tweet_bot/README.md

 ## Introduction

-Motivated by my desire to learn about cloud tools, my interest in seeing how well language models work in practice and my curiosity about astrology :crystal_ball:, the goal of this project is to build a bot that send out astrology-themed tweets at scheduled times, with the content generated from the GPT-2 language model.
+Motivated by my desire to learn about cloud tools, my interest in seeing how well language models work in practice and my curiosity about astrology :crystal_ball:, the goal of this project is to build a bot that sends out astrology-themed tweets at scheduled times, with the content generated from the GPT-2 language model.
 The project is hosted on Google Cloud Platform (GCP).
 It leverages [@minimaxir's](https://github.com/minimaxir) helpful [guide on running Twitter bots hosted on GCP](https://github.com/minimaxir/twitter-cloud-run) and the amazing `transformers` package from HuggingFace for working with the GPT-2 model.

 ### Overview of Steps Taken